-Resource urce Environmental Measure Compliance History
+Resource Environmental Measure License Article or Other Reference (as applicable) Compliance History

 Fisheries and Aquatic Maintain required minimum stream flow Article 401 Variances average

 Resources for the bypassed reach of the river less than once/year

 affected by the Project (see Section reported to FERC as

 2.1.4). they have occurred.

 Operational measures to reduce impacts Voluntary Full compliance

 to aquatic resources, such as minimizing

 sediment release during forebay

 elevation changes, and not flushing

 sediment from the Project forebay.

 Botanical Resources Annual consultation with the USFS Article 104 Full compliance

 regarding any planned maintenance or

 operational measures that would involve

 ground-disturbing activities.

 Annual weed control around the Project Voluntary Full compliance

 recreation site, dam and flowline intake,

 and powerhouse/cottage area.

 Terrestrial Wildlife Annual consultation with the USFS Article 104 Full compliance

 Resources regarding any planned maintenance or

 operational measures that could impact

 wildlife habitat.
-A (: 1 402 F 11 1'

 Cultural Resources Implementation of a CRMP.
 Article 403 Full compliance

 Recreation Resources Construction (completed in 1992) and Article 405 Full compliance

 maintenance of the existing recreation

 site consisting of the following: a paved

 parking area, five picnic tables, a grassy

-decomption of the dam fishing access to the weber River
+area, fishing access to the Weber River

 downstream of the dam, fishing access

-to the forebay with a nandicapped-
+to the forebay with a handicapped-

-that is queilable on a second have
+accessible platform, and a portable toilet

 that is available on a seasonal basis.